You can use HPE StoreOnce storage appliances as backup repositories.

 HPE StoreOnce Deployment

-To communicate with HPE StoreOnce, Veeam Backup & Replication uses two Data Mover Services that are responsible for data processing and transfer:
+To communicate with HPE StoreOnce, Veeam Backup & Replication uses two Data Movers that are responsible for data processing and transfer:

 - Veeam Data Mover on the gateway server

-The HPE StoreOnce storage cannot host Veeam Data Mover Service.
+The HPE StoreOnce storage cannot host Veeam Data Mover.
 For this reason, to communicate with the HPE StoreOnce storage, you need to deploy a gateway server.
-Veeam Backup & Replication will automatically deploy a Veeam Data Mover on this gateway server.
+Veeam Backup & Replication will automatically deploy Veeam Data Mover on this gateway server.
 For more information, see Gateway Server.
 For communicating with the HPE StoreOnce storage appliances, the gateway server must run a 64-bit Microsoft Windows version.

-When any job addresses the backup repository, the Data Mover Service on the gateway server establishes a connection with the Data Mover Service on the backup proxy, enabling efficient data transfer over LAN or WAN.
+When any job addresses the backup repository, Veeam Data Mover on the gateway server establishes a connection with Veeam Data Mover on the VMware backup proxy, enabling efficient data transfer over LAN or WAN.

 The gateway server is selected when you assign a backup repository role to the HPE StoreOnce appliance.
 You can define the gateway server explicitly or instruct Veeam Backup & Replication to select it automatically.

-If you plan to use HPE StoreOnce as a backup repository, mind the following limitations.
+If you plan to use HPE StoreOnce as a backup repository for other jobs, mind the following limitations.
 Limitations apply only if you use HPE StoreOnce in the integration mode, not the shared folder mode.

 - HPE StoreOnce does not support the reverse incremental backup method.

-- HPE StoreOnce does not support the forever forward incremental backup method.
+- For backup jobs, HPE StoreOnce does not support the forever forward incremental backup method.
 When creating a backup job, you must enable synthetic and/or active full backups.
-Otherwise, you will not be able to create a backup job.
+For more information on how to enable such backups, see Backup Settings.

-- The HPE StoreOnce backup repository does not support the Defragment and compact full backup file option (for backup and backup copy jobs).
+- The HPE StoreOnce backup repository does not support the Defragment and compact full backup file option.

 - You cannot copy backup files (VBK, VIB and VRB) manually to the HPE StoreOnce backup repository.
-To copy such files, use backup copy jobs.
+To copy such files, use backup copy jobs or evacuate backups if you use a scale-out backup repository.

-- You cannot use the HPE StoreOnce backup repository as a cloud repository.
+- You cannot use the HPE StoreOnce backup repository as a cloud repository hosted behind a Cloud Connect Gateway server.

 - HPE StoreOnce has a limit on the number of concurrently opened files.
-Due to this limit, the maximum length of backup chains (chains that contain one full backup and a set of subsequent incremental backups) on HPE StoreOnce is also limited and depends on the particular storage model:
+Due to this limit, the maximum length of backup chains (chains that contain one full backup and a set of subsequent incremental backups) on HPE StoreOnce is also limited and depends on the particular storage model (see the following table).

 Maximum number of restore points per backup chain